 Mohs surgery is an outpatient procedure.
-Your skin cancer surgeon in Boardman will perform the procedure in an operating or procedure room with a laboratory nearby.
-Close proximity to a laboratory is necessary to allow the surgeon to examine each layer of removed tissue for cancerous cells.
+Your skin cancer surgeon will perform the procedure in an operating or procedure room located near a laboratory.
+Close proximity to a laboratory is necessary to allow the surgeon to examine each layer of removed tissue for abnormal cells.

-The surgical area is cleansed then outlined before a local anesthesia numbs the area.
-The surgeon uses a scalpel to remove the visible skin cancer tumor and a thin layer of tissue under the visible part.
+The surgical area is cleansed and outlined before local anesthesia numbs the patient’s surgical area.
+The surgeon uses a scalpel to excise the visible skin cancer and a thin layer of tissue from beneath the abnormal tissues.
 The tissue is then taken for analysis in the laboratory.
 Using a microscope, the tissue is carefully examined as the surgeon looks for additional cancerous cells.
-If more cells are found, the precise location is mapped and surgery resumes from that location until the last removed tissue sample is cancer free.
-Examination of the tissue is the most time-consuming portion of the procedure, usually about one hour.
+If additional cells are found, the precise location is mapped and surgery resumes from that location until the last removed tissue sample is cancer-free.
+Examination of the tissue is the most time-consuming portion of the procedure, usually requiring about an hour to complete.

 How Long Does Mohs Surgery Take?

-Generally, Mohs surgery is complete in a few hours but your surgeon won’t be able to know for sure until surgery begins.
-This is because the roots of the skin cancer aren’t visible for the surface, making it difficult to determine how much of the area needs removal.
+Generally, Mohs surgery is completed in a few hours, but your surgeon won’t be able to know the exact duration of the procedure until surgery begins.
+This is because the roots of the skin cancer aren’t visible on the surface of the skin, making it difficult to determine how much of tissues require removal.